IATA-Cargo/ONE-Record/working_draft/API/docs/logistics-objects.md

 | **403** | Not authorized to publish the Logistics Object to the server | Error            |
 | **409** | Logistics object with specified ID already exists            | Error            |
 | **415** | Unsupported Content Type                                     | Error            |

+## Security
+Access to the Logistics Objects creation endpoint should be restricted to internal usage only, and it must not be made available to external entities.

 ## Example A1